LeeVincent3231/NYC-Citibike-Database-Analysis-Using-BigQuery/README.md

 ### Relational Database Tables
 <img src="https://github.com/user-attachments/assets/3a92dee3-c716-49c9-a305-5c04dd21c557" width=700>

-# Insightful Queries Providing Data-Driven Operational Decisions to Improve Operational Efficency
+# Insightful SQL Queries Driving Operational Insights
 In addition to the database design conducted, several queries were developed by querying the dataset through Google BigQuery studio.
 Below are the insights gained from the queries.

 ### Identifying Most Frequent Routes